 Useful life in years

-Retail and dough production equipment and furniture from 1 to 15
+Retail and dough production equipment and furniture from 1 to 25

-Leasehold improvements from 2 to 10
+Leasehold improvements from 2 to 15

-Office equipment and furniture from 1 to 10
+Office equipment and furniture from 1 to 15

-Transport and vehicles 3 years
+Transport and vehicles from 3 to 10

 e) Leases

 The Group assesses at contract inception whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.